 I know what you are thinking.
 If this is the total of all CPA licenses in the USA, won’t it be double counting the CPAs who are licensed in multiple states?
-Great question, but they already thought about that and made sure not to double count individual licensed in more than one state.
+Great question, but each state board of accountancy already thought about that and made sure not to double count individuals licensed in more than one state.

-This 2016 figure is up since the 2006 data that showed 646,520 active and licensed CPAs in the United States.
-This increase is a good sign for the profession and a good sign for the financial industry overall, but it is not that impressive.
+This 2016 figure is up since the 2006 data that showed 646,520 active and licensed public accounting professionals in the United States.
+This increase is a good sign for public accountancy as a profession, and a good sign for the financial industry overall.
+However, it isn’t that impressive all things considered.

 What Does This Trend Mean?

-Generally, the growing trend of people obtaining CPA licenses in the USA and entering the profession would be a good thing, and it is.
-But, the growth has become stagnant over the last few years, only growing at a rate of 1 percent.
-This isn’t a large boom by any means.
+Generally, the growing trend of people obtaining CPA licensure in the USA and entering the profession would be a good thing.
+However, growth has become stagnant over the last few years, only growing at a rate of 1 percent.
+Ultimately, this isn’t a large boom by any means.

 Actually, if you look back to the 1990s, the total number of first time licensed CPAs in the USA has declined about 20 percent.
-This means less people are taking the exam each year as compared with prior years.
+This means fewer people are taking the Uniform CPA examination each year as compared with prior years.

 In other words, people are becoming CPAs at a lesser rate than in previous decades.
-It’s unclear as to what is causing this decrease in people becoming certified, but it is clear that several things in the certification process have changed since the 1990s.
+It’s unclear as to what is causing this decrease in people becoming certified.
+However, it is clear that several steps in the certification process have changed since the 1990s.

 For example, most states now require additional work experience requirements and 150 college credit hours to become licensed.
-These increased requirements most likely have contributed to this decline.
+These increased licensing requirements have most likely contributed to this decline.

-Plus, there are many other career options available than in the 1990s.
+Furthermore, there are many more career options available for accounting services than in the 1990s.
 For example, computer science engineers and programmers were not nearly as big as they are today.
-These careers might be pulling potential future CPAs away from the profession.
+Consequently, these careers might be pulling potential future CPAs away from the profession.